 North Carolina Psychiatric Medical Malpractice Lawyers

-Emotionally troubled patients require special treatment and increased attention from healthcare providers responsible for their care in institutional settings.
-When hospital staff fail to follow proper procedures, conduct regular checks, or release someone prematurely, outpatient and inpatient suicide can occur as a result.
-The medical malpractice lawyers at The Law Offices of Wade E. Byrd immediately investigates hospital records and patient charts, interviews witnesses, reviews orderly logs, and collects evidence of negligence in cases outpatient and inpatient suicide.
+Emotionally troubled patients require special treatment and increased attention from health care providers responsible for their care in institutional settings.
+When hospital staff fail to follow proper procedures, conduct regular checks or release someone prematurely, outpatient and inpatient suicide can occur as a result.
+The medical malpractice lawyers at the Law Offices of Wade E. Byrd P.A. immediately investigate hospital records and patient charts, interviews witnesses, reviews orderly logs and collect evidence of negligence in cases of outpatient and inpatient suicide.
 When unstable patients are left unattended or prescribed powerful, psychotropic drugs without proper preparation or follow-up, psychiatrists and hospitals can be held legally liable for the deaths of their patients.

 We have the medical experts and investigative resources necessary to get to the bottom of case and discover the truth.
-Put our 24 years of experience to work for you – contact psychiatric medical malpractice attorneys at the Law Offices of Wade E. Byrd today.
-Located in Fayetteville, North Carolina, we represent clients throughout Georgia, Virginia, Tennessee, and South Carolina.
+Put our 40 years of experience to work for you — contact psychiatric medical malpractice attorneys at the Law Offices of Wade E. Byrd P.A. today.
+Located in Fayetteville, North Carolina, we represent clients throughout Georgia, Virginia, Tennessee and South Carolina.

 - negligent suicide watch